brainsatplay/brainsatplay/gettingstarted/Applets.md

     MyApplet.js
 ```

-### 2. Edit app metadata in `settings.js`
+### Edit Applet Metadata
-Give your app a name by editing the settings object in the `settings.js` file.
+Give your applet a name by editing the settings object in the `settings.js` file.
 This information edits what appears on the thumbnail.

 To add an image, place an image under `/src/assets/features` and edit the top import line at the top of the file to point to the correct location: